-- 1. IMPORTANT Inspect each anchor point.
+IMPORTANT - Inspect each anchor point.

 - a.
 All hardware is secure.

 - b.
 All safety wires are properly installed.

 - c.
 No slippage on double-grip clips.

 - d.
 No damage to cotter pins, where used.

 - e.
 Proper torque on double-grip clips.

 - f.
 Thimbles in good condition.

 - g.
 Equalizer plates in good condition.

 - h.
 Grounding rods still connected.

 - i.
 PAL nuts still engaged.

 - j.
 Look for anchor rod movement.

-- 2. IMPORTANT Check guy cable tension and adjust as required.
-See Chapter 7 for detailed instructions for tensioning guy cables.
+2. IMPORTANT - Check guy cable tension and adjust as required.
+See Chapter VIII for detailed instructions for tensioning guy cables.

-- 3. Furl wind turbine and check to see that the damper restricts the tail's unfurling to a period of at least five (5) seconds when the winch cable is rapidly released.
+3. Furl wind turbine and check to see that the damper restricts the tail's unfurling to a period of at least five (5) seconds when the winch cable is rapidly released.

-- 4. Furl turbine and short alternator using the procedure given in the "Special Topics" section of Chapter 6, Section D1.
+4. Furl turbine and short alternator using the procedure given in the "Special Topics" on page 61.
 Climb the tower.
 Always use proper safety equipment.

-- 5. Inspect blades for:

-- a.
-Cracks near the hub.

-- b.
-Condition of the leading edge protection tape.

-- c.
-Tip, leading edge or trailing edge damage.

-- 6. Remove spinner and hang it on the machine.

-- a.
-Check torque on the blade nuts (value should be 150 ft-lbs).

-- b.
-Check front bearing for seal integrity and grease loss.

-Reattach spinner, adding hardware as described in Chapter 4, Section 19, and torque spinner nuts to 50 ft-lb (Be sure to get rubber washers and bronze spacers properly positioned).

-7. Open hatch on the nacelle.
-Use a small rope to lash the hatch open.
+- 5. Inspect blades for: - a.
+Cracks near the hub. - b.
+Condition of the leading edge protection tape. - c.
+Tip, leading edge, or trailing edge damage. - 6.
+Remove spinner and hang it on the machine. - a.
+Check torque on the blade nuts (value should be 150 ft-lbs). - b.
+Check front bearing for seal integrity and grease loss. - 7.
+Reattach spinner as described in on page 49. - 8.
+Open hatch on the nacelle.
+Use a small rope to lash the hatch open. - 9.
+Check rear alternator bearing for seal integrity and grease loss.

-- 8. Check rear alternator bearing for seal integrity and grease loss. - 9.
-Inspect mainframe for cracks. - 10.
-Remove slip-ring cover plate.
+- 11. Remove slip-ring cover plate.
 Make the following inspections: - a.
 Check brushes for ease of movement in the brush holder. - b.
 Check slip rings for signs of arcing damage. - c.
-Clean excessive grease from the slip-rings where yaw bearing has leaked onto them. - 11.
+Clean excessive grease from the slip-rings where yaw bearing has leaked onto them. - 12.
 Inspect damper.
-Minor leakage around the front seal is acceptable. - 12.
-Inspect furling cable (particularly at the ball end/fork attachment to the tail boom) and furling cable conduit.
-Be alert for fraying where the cable enters the conduit. - 13.
-Check for cracks or loose hardware on the tail boom and fin. - 14.
-Check tail pivot pin, pin retainer bolts, and tail pivot bushings.
-Outside diameters of bushings should be concentric. - 15.
-Close nacelle and check that all of its fasteners are secure. - 16.
+Minor leakage around the front seal is acceptable.

+13. Inspect furling cable (particularly at the ball end/fork attachment to the tail boom) and furling cable conduit.
+Be alert for fraying where the cable enters the conduit.

+14. Check for cracks or loose hardware on the tail boom and fin.

+15. Check tail pivot pin, pin retainer bolts, and tail pivot bushings.
+Outside diameters of bushings should be concentric.

+- 16. Close nacelle and check that all of its fasteners are secure. - 17.
 While descending the tower, inspect the following: - a.
 Check that the tower wiring is properly secure. - b.
 Check all fasteners.
 Replace missing PAL nuts. - c.
 Look for any cracks in the tower structure. - d.
-Check furling cable, swivel and malleable clips. - 17.
-Check furling winch and make sure that the furling cable is not twisted.
-If the cable is twisted, check the swivel. - 18.
-Check connections on all ground rods and hardware.
-Be sure all contact surfaces are clean and free of oxidation. - 19.
-Inspect surge arrestor(s).
-Any sign of scorching or heat should trigger replacement. - 20.
-Remove alternator shorting connection.
-Check disconnect switch. - 21.
-Switch disconnect switch to "OFF" and unfurl the wind turbine.
+Check furling cable, swivel and malleable clips.

+18. Check furling winch and make sure that the furling cable is not twisted.
+If the cable is twisted, check the swivel.

+19. Check connections on all ground rods and hardware.
+Be sure all contact surfaces are clean and free of oxidation.

+20. Inspect surge arrestor(s).
+Any sign of scorching or heat should trigger replacement.

+21. Remove alternator shorting connection.
+Check disconnect switch.

+22. Switch disconnect switch to "OFF" and unfurl the wind turbine.
 Listen to the sound of the machine as it speeds up.
 No mechanical sounds, such as a "clunking" or "banging," should be heard.
 Watch for any new or significant vibration.
-The turbine operation should be very smooth. - 22.
-Inspect wire run, particularly all electrical connections.
+The turbine operation should be very smooth.

+23. Inspect wire run, particularly all electrical connections.

-23. Check controller per the instructions provided in the Owner's Manual.
+24. Check controller per the instructions provided in the Owner's Manual.

-9) Trouble-Shooting Problems
+X. Trouble-Shooting Problems